morash92/generateXmlFiles/README.md

 2) edit the amount of files you want and the file name as an integer inside as such: generateFiles(150, 100001)
 4) make sure you are in the root and run `node generate`
 5) you can now upload them files to test env

+# Run in docker
+To run this app in docker, run the the following command in the route: `docker-compose up`